PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 "I Get Tired Quickly"

-• Need better fitness base
+• Need better aerobic fitness base for endurance activities

 "Can't Turn Sharply"

-• Sweep not wide enough
+• Your sweep stroke arc may not be wide enough

-• Practice in confined space
+• Practice in confined spaces to build precision

 Putting It All Together - Your Practice Plan